jaciaraV/jaciaraV/README.md

 ## 🎓 Student aspiring to be a Data Analyst and curious about Full-Stack

-Welcome to my GitHub profile!
-I am a **passionate developer and data analyst** always looking for new challenges and opportunities to learn.
+💻 Junior Full Stack Developer | 📊 Aspiring Data Analyst 📍 Based in Portugal | she/her

 ## 👨‍💻 About Me

-I am a developer learning and specializing in various programming languages and technologies.
+I'm a passionate developer with a background in IT Management and practical experience in full stack development.
+I've worked with technologies such as SvelteKit, TypeScript, PostgreSQL, and Playwright, building real applications and improving usability, performance, and testing workflows.

-I love solving complex problems, learning new skills, and collaborating with other professionals to create innovative solutions.
-My goal is to combine my knowledge in programming with my passion for data science and mathematics to work on impactful projects.
+I enjoy solving complex problems, exploring new technologies, and contributing to meaningful projects.
+My goal is to combine my programming skills with a passion for data and mathematics to create impactful solutions.

----

 ## 🛠️ Languages and Technologies